Migrant camps overflow as Mexico cracks down after Trump threats

 The institute says that migrants held in its facilities are not detained but are simply being held for processing, though rights groups and migrants say they are not free to leave, often for days or weeks.

 Many undocumented migrants are also deported after processing in the centers.
-Mexico flew about 60 Cubans back to the island this month and sent 204 Hondurans home on Saturday..
+Mexico flew about 60 Cubans back to the island this month and sent 204 Hondurans home on Saturday. [nL1N21L1QJ].

 Richard Pioenza, a U.S. citizen originally from Cuba, said his wife Yildiz Gomez had been held more than 20 days in the center despite having papers showing she had applied for asylum.

 “She’s inside.
-She’s not eating well,” Pioneza said.
+She’s not eating well,” Pioenza said.
 “She’s sleeping on the floor.”

 Reuters was unable to contact Gomez directly.